leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 # Namespaces

-Lean provides us with the ability to group definitions into nested, hierarchical *namespaces*:
+Lean provides you with the ability to group definitions into nested, hierarchical *namespaces*:

 ```lean
 namespace Foo